chengzhang17/chengzhang17.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I’m Chengzhang Li, a fifth-year Ph.D. student at ECE Department, Virginia Tech, supervised by Prof. [Tom Hou](https://www.cnsr.ictas.vt.edu/THou.html).
-I received my B.S. degree in Electronic Engineering from Tsinghua University in 2017, and my M.S degree in Computer Engineering from Virginia Tech in 2020.
+Hello, I’m Chengzhang Li.
+I am currently a postdoc at AI-EDGE Institute, Ohio State University.
+My supervisor is Prof. [Ness Shroff](http://newslab.ece.ohio-state.edu/home).
+I received my Ph.D. degree in Computer Engineering from Virginia Tech in 2022, supervised by Prof. [Tom Hou](https://www.cnsr.ictas.vt.edu/THou.html).I received my B.S. degree in Electronic Engineering from Tsinghua University in 2017.
 My current research interests are real-time scheduling in 5G, Age of Information (AoI), and machine learning in wireless networks.
-My email address is licz17@vt.edu.
+My email address is li.13499@osu.edu.

 News
 ======
 \[Jan.
-2022\] I will join NVIDIA Corporation as a 5G Wireless Software Intern in Summer 2022.
+2023\] I joined AI-EDGE Institute, Ohio State University as a postdoc.

 \[Dec.
+2022\] I received my Ph.D. degree in Computer Engineering from Virginia Tech/

-2021\] One paper was accepted by IEEE INFOCOM, 2022.
+\[Dec.
+2022\] One paper was accepted by IEEE INFOCOM, 2023.

 \[May.
-2021\] One paper was accepted by ACM MobiHoc, 2021.

-\[Mar.
-2021\] I received Student Travel Grant from IEEE INFOCOM, 2021.
+2022\] I joined NVIDIA Corporation as a 5G Wireless Software Intern in Summer 2022.